emrankamil/emrankamil/README.md

 ## About Me

-  Hello, I'm Emran Kamil, a Full-stack Developer specializing in frontend development.
+  Hello, I'm Emran Kamil, a Full-stack Developer specializing in backend development.

 🎓 I'm An Electrical and Computer Engineer From Addis Ababa University, Ethiopia.